 Leave that to me.
 Do not come to your session stressed and upset with your family if you can at all help it (I’m speaking from my own experience of having my photo taken, as well as being a photographer).
 Stress doesn’t photograph well and your kids can feel it.
 If you have an evening session and drink wine, have a glass before you leave.
 Get there early so you do not feel rushed or anxious about time.
 I will work hard to get your kids to trust me, and I have a bag of tricks for any age.
 When I have you in front of my camera love on them and have fun!
 I throw out so many photos of mom and/or dad working hard to get the kids to smile… but then when it happens, mom and/or dad are looking concerned that it’s never going to happen.
 As much as possible, try to enjoy the time we have together and trust me to do all the hard work.

 What if it’s raining, hot, cold, hailing, too cloudy, too sunny …?

 I always do a weather check a few days before.
 If it looks iffy, we stay in touch.
-If it’s the day before and it looks really, really bad, we can reschedule.
+If it’s the day before and it looks bad, we can reschedule.
 As often as possible I like to wait for the very last minute, because… Colorado!
-I will say that some of my favorite sessions have taken place just after the most crazy June storms!
+I will say that some of my favorite sessions have taken place just after the craziest June storms!
 Hang in there with me as much as possible.

 What else can I do to make this go well?

 Talk to me.
 Are you concerned about something?
-Is your kiddo really shy?
+Is your kiddo shy?
 Do you have one that is afraid of dogs and you are worried we might see one on the trail?
 Are you and your partner in a rough patch?
-Anything that you feel comfortable sharing with my either in the questionnaire or over the phone prior to our time together will help me to create photos that are true to who you are as a family.
+Anything that you feel comfortable sharing with me either in the questionnaire or over the phone before our time together will help me to create photos that are true to who you are as a family.
 I’m pretty easy to talk to and hope you can feel comfortable sharing any concerns you have.